HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 WHAT CAN I EXPECT FROM PREMIER FLOORBALL INC.?

-In addition to providing the initial start up (training, equipment and software set up), Premier Floorball Inc. also provides an ongoing suite of Support Services to help franchisee start, build and grow their ‘organized sport business’.
+In addition to providing the initial start up (training, equipment and software set up), Premier Floorball Inc. also provides an ongoing suite of Support Services to help franchisee start, build and grow their ‘youth sports business’.

 Premier Floorball Inc. is constantly exploring better ways in serving our franchisees to help them deliver a better “floorball experience” to our players, coaches, officials and administrators.
 The ultimate goal for both parties is to grow, manage and sustain a viable, health business.

-Premier Floorball Inc’s vision is to become the largest and most recognizable floorball organization in North America, so franchisees can expect that we will endeavor to find innovative products, services and grow strong networks that will continue to set the bar and establish new standards in the sport of floorball and in the the field of organized sports.
+Premier Floorball Inc’s vision is to become the largest and most recognizable floorball organization in North America, so franchisees can expect that we will endeavor to build a more visible brand, find innovative products/services, grow strong networks that and establish new standards in the sport of floorball and in the the field of youth sports.

 WHY SHOULD I BUY PREMIER FLOORBALL FRANCHISE VERSUS STARTING MY OWN CLUB?